 Using the Packets and the Pilot Year Focus

 We want to make sure we're not biting off more than we can chew.
-So for this first year, we are only producing one packet which will focus mainly on worship support.
-Our general aim is to help worship teams bring theological depth to all of their services.
-Our specific hope is that congregations will use these packets to set aside one Sunday each month as a "sacred word Sunday" where they make the entire service about exploring how the sacred word brings a new and deeper lens to the monthly theme.
+So for this first year, we are only producing one packet which focuses on worship support.
+The aim is to help worship teams bring theological depth to all of their services.
+Our specific hope is that congregations will use these packets to set aside one Sunday each month as a "sacred word Sunday" with the entire service dedicated to exploring how the sacred word brings a new and deeper lens to the general monthly theme.
 Again, using "mysticism" as the example, this sacred word Sunday would ask, "How does mysticism invite us to be a people of belonging?"

 Next year, we hope to expand the effort to include packets that weave the sacred words into small groups and children's religious education.
 We hope you experiment with that on your own this year.
 We'll gather in the spring to share what we learn and how that might shape next year's resources.